THEATRES AND MUSIC IN MILAN

 Teatro Leonardo da Vinci

 It was founded in 1979 by Fiorenzo Grassi and Gianni Valle.
-It was originally called Teatro di Portaromana until the theatre company Teatridithalia has expanded to occupy this theatre which change its name in Leonardo and the Elfo theatre.
+It was originally called Teatro di Portaromana until the theatre company Teatridithalia expanded to occupy this theatre and changed its name to the Leonardo and the Elfo theatre.
 It represents drama: Fassbinder Rimbaud Camus and Pasolini.

 Address: Via Ampere 1